Last updated on 18 April 2026.

 Restricting share transfers by incorporating provisions in the articles of association under TCC Art.
 492/1 is categorised as “restricted by articles of association”.
 This type of restriction is repeated in the provisions of Art.
 493/1 and requires the articles to include important reasons for refusal.

-The company’s power to reject share transfers under the TCC by relying on provisions of articles of association also has certain limits.
-This issue arose in a dispute before the Court of Cassation, where the Court examined a case in which the company relied on the articles of association’s provisions to refuse the transfer registration.
+The company’s power to reject share transfers under the TCC by relying on provisions of the articles of association also has certain limits.
+This issue arose in a dispute before the Court of Cassation, which examined a case in which the company relied on the provisions of its articles of association to refuse registration of the transfer.
 The Court decided that in the specific case, reliance on the articles of association was against the good faith principle in Art.
-2 0f the Turkish Civil Code and the principle of equal treatment in Art.
+2 of the Turkish Civil Code and the principle of equal treatment in Art.
 357 of the TCC.

-In the same Court of Cassation judgement, a dispute regarding the ownership of the shares was not accepted as a sufficiently vital reason to constitute the basis for a valid rejection of the transfer under Art.
-493. Finally, the company’s failure to provide an alternative by offering to purchase the shares from the transferor also meant that the transfer could not be refused.
+In the same Court of Cassation judgement, a dispute over share ownership was not deemed a sufficiently vital reason to constitute a valid basis for rejecting the transfer under Art.
+493. Finally, the company’s failure to provide an alternative by offering to purchase the transferor’s shares also meant that the transfer could not be refused.

 Restrictions in the Absence of Explicit Terms in the Articles of Association